 Tonsillitis (pokenga repe korokoro) is when the tonsils at the back of your throat become red and swollen (inflamed).
-It can feel like a bad cold or flu and usually gets better on its own after a few days.

 - Surgical removal of your tonsils (tonsillectomy) may be considered if you get tonsillitis often.

 - Tonsilitis might actually be rheumatic fever which is a serious condition, so know when to seek urgent care.

 Tonsils are two small, rounded masses of tissue that can be seen in the back of the throat.
 They are made of tissue similar to the lymph glands and are part of the immune system.
 The tonsils are thought to help protect the body from infection during the first year of life but are not essential for immune function in later life.